Skip to content

 Fungus Gnats

 Another non-biting gnat that sometimes annoys humans and causes concern is the fungus gnat.
 Fungus gnats are tiny black flies that are most often encountered in over-watered house plants.
 Fungus gnat larvae feed on fungus that is abundant in moist soil.
-Fungus gnats do not harm residential potted plants, do not bite people or pets, and they are not even attracted to humans for our eye mucus like eye gnats.
+Fungus gnats do not harm residential potted plants, do not bite people or pets, and are not even attracted to humans for our eye mucus like eye gnats.
 However, any fly in your home demands an eviction.
-The aesthetic contributed to your home or office with a beautiful and air cleansing potted plant, is negated when you must brave fungus gnats to appreciate that plant.
+The aesthetic contribution to your home or office with a beautiful and air-cleansing potted plant is negated when you must brave fungus gnats to appreciate that plant.

-Believe me when I say, I recognize that keeping house plants alive is no easy task for some people.
-While some people have the knack, and grown lush indoor ecosystems, others have dried sticks sitting in a pot in the corner of the room.
-Wherever you fall on this green thumb spectrum, the challenge is to set up a watering schedule that allows the plants to thrive, but not water so often that fungus gnats thrive.
+While some people have the knack and have grown lush indoor ecosystems, others have dried sticks sitting in a pot in the corner of the room.
+Wherever you fall on this green thumb spectrum, the challenge is to set up a watering schedule that allows the plants to thrive but not water so often that fungus gnats thrive.
 To verify which plant is infested with fungus gnats, place cheesecloth over the soil and let it sit overnight.
 The next day, check to see if the cheese cloth captured any fungus gnats.
 The best remedy for fungus gnats is to allow the soil to completely dry out before watering again.
 Once the soil is dry, the fungus gnat larvae will die.
 Adjust your watering schedule until you find the correct frequency that addresses the fungus gnat concern.
 An application of Bacillus thuringiensis (BT) can help kill off the fungus gnats.
-BT is a bacteria that is naturally occurring in soil, and is toxic to fungus gnat larvae.
+BT is a bacteria that is naturally occurring in soil and is toxic to fungus gnat larvae.

 Sewer Gnats